© Knot Magazine. Kristen D. Scott. All Rights Reserved

 my slower pace discloses twins,

-a double illusion out of a picture
+a double illusion right out of a picture

 book.
-Their blond hair woven
+Blond hair woven

 in a thick braid, they water a bed